ZigzagAwaka/CombinedWeathersToolkit/zigzag.combinedweatherstoolkit/README.md

 - if `color` is not specified, it will default to the base color [WeatherTweaks](https://thunderstore.io/c/lethal-company/p/mrov/WeatherTweaks/) uses for the weather names (will color the names if it is recognized around a symbol like `+` or `>`)
 - the color can be anything from a [HEX color](https://www.google.com/search?&q=hex+color) or one of the [basic Unity colors](https://docs.unity3d.com/2022.3/Documentation/ScriptReference/Color.html)
 - small writting mistakes when writting `weathers` names such as a whitespace or capital letters should not cause any issues
-- if one of the following: `weight`, `scrap_amount` or `scrap_value` is not specified, it will default to the base values calculated by WeatherTweaks (this will dynamically apply a value based on your number of weather effects)
+- if one of the following: `weight`, `scrap_amount` or `scrap_value` is not specified, it will default to the base values calculated by WeatherTweaks *(this will **dynamically apply a value based on your number of weather effects**)*
 - the `filtering` and `level_filter` fields allows to define a blacklist (*"false"*) or whitelist (*"true"*) for moons that tries to spawn your weather
 - the `level_weights` field allows to specify specific moons with specific weights in the format *"MoonName@50,OtherMoonName@9999"* so you can make the weather always spawn on specific moons or never spawn at all if the weight is 0
 - the `weather_to_weather_weights` field allows to specify specific weathers names that will try to spawn your weather after them on the same moon (this uses the same format as `level_weights` but with weather names instead of moon names)
-- and finally, `progressing_times` and `progressing_chances` are exclusive properties to Progressing Weathers types, it allows to specify at which time and chance the weather transition is going to happen (you need to enter as many values here as your number of weather effects **MINUS 1** because the first weather effect is the original weather on the moon)
+- and finally, `progressing_times` and `progressing_chances` are **exclusive properties to Progressing Weathers types**, it allows to specify at which time and chance the weather transition is going to happen (you need to enter as many values here as your number of weather effects **MINUS 1** because the first weather effect is the original weather on the moon)
-- if these values are not specified when creating a progressing weather, the tool will calculate them based on your number of weather effects, so for example if you have 4 weathers (a base effect and 3 progressing effects), the time values are going to be set to 0.25, 0.5 and 0.75, and the chance values will all be 1
+- if these values are not specified when creating a progressing weather, **the tool will calculate them based on your number of weather effects**, so for example if you have 4 weathers (a base effect and 3 progressing effects), the time values are going to be set to 0.25, 0.5 and 0.75, and the chance values will all be 1

 </details>